krone.tv asks

 Serious accusations, a failed press conference, support from the FPÖ and a civil lawsuit.
 How much does the drama surrounding Lena Schilling affect voters? krone.tv asked around at the Schottentor.

 The party leadership continues to emphasize that it is about Schilling's highly personal matters that have nothing to do with politics - but not everyone shares this view.
-On Wednesday, employees of the Green Club set up an information stand in front of the University of Vienna: The election campaign must go on - despite the Schilling case.
+On Wednesday, members of the Green Club set up an information stand outside the University of Vienna: The election campaign must go on - despite the Schilling case.

 "It's her ownfault"